European Neighbourhood Policy: Establishment

 The European Union's European Neighbourhood Policy aims at bringing Europe and its neighbours closer.
 It was conceived after the 2004 enlargement of the European Union with 10 new member countries, in order to avoid creating new borders in Europe.
 It is also designed to prevent the emergence of new dividing lines between the enlarged EU and its neighbours.
 The vision is that of a ring of countries, drawn into further integration, but without necessarily becoming full members of the European Union.
 The policy was first outlined by the European Commission in March 2003.

-The countries covered include Algeria, Morocco, Egypt, Israel, Jordan, Lebanon, Libya, State of Palestine, Syria, Tunisia in the South and Armenia, Azerbaijan, Belarus, Georgia, Moldova, Ukraine in the East.
+The countries covered include Algeria, Egypt, Israel, Jordan, Lebanon, Libya, Morocco, Palestine, Syria, Tunisia in the South and Armenia, Azerbaijan, Belarus, Georgia, Moldova, Ukraine in the East.
 Russia has a special status with the EU–Russia Common Spaces instead of ENP participation.

 On 25 May 2011, the European Commission launched what it described as a new and ambitious European Neighbourhood Policy, backed by more than €1.2 billion in new funding, bringing the total to almost €7 billion.
 The main priorities and directions of a revitalised ENP strategy are set out in the Joint Communication by the European Commission and the High Representative for Foreign Affairs, titled "A new response to a changing Neighbourhood".
 It seeks to strengthen individual and regional relationships between the EU and countries in its neighbourhood through a "more funds for more reform" approach – making more additional funds available, but with more mutual accountability.

 In the South, the first comprehensive policy for the region was the Euro-Mediterranean Partnership (or Barcelona Process) a wide framework of political, economic and social relations between member states of the EU and countries of the Southern Mediterranean.
 It was initiated on 27–28 November 1995 through a conference of Ministers of Foreign Affairs, held in Barcelona.
 Besides the 27 member states of the European Union, the remaining "Mediterranean Partners" are all other Mediterranean countries including Libya (which had 'observer status' from 1999 to 2012).

 In the East, the Eastern Partnership (EaP) is a policy initiative launched at the Prague Summit in May 2009 that aims to bring the six Eastern European neighbours (Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine) closer to the EU.
 It represents the Eastern dimension of the ENP and strengthens bilateral relations between the EU and its partners.
 These states, with the exception of Belarus, also participate in the Euronest Parliamentary Assembly.

 In March 2015, the European Commission launched a review of the principles on which the policy is based as well as its scope and how its instruments should be used.
 The consultation follows four priorities: differentiation; focus; flexibility; ownership and visibility.
 A Communication setting out proposals for the future direction of the ENP will follow in autumn.